Abbreviated dialing

 Abbreviated dialing is the use of a very short digit sequence to reach specific telephone numbers, such as those of public services.
 The purpose of such numbers is to be universal, short, and easy to remember.
 Typically they are two or three digits.

 Carriers refer to the shortened number sequences as abbreviated dialing codes (ADCs).
-Unlike SMS shortcodes, they are generally not automatically synchronized across carriers.
+Unlike SMS short codes, they are generally not automatically synchronized across carriers.
 ADCs are provisioned separately for mobile networks versus landline networks.

 Examples

 The most commonly known examples are emergency telephone numbers such as 9-9-9, 1-1-2 and 9-1-1.
 Other services may also be available through abbreviated dialing numbers, such as the other of the eight N11 codes of the North American Numbering Plan (NANP) besides 9-1-1.
 State highway departments in recent years have used abbreviated dialing codes to allow drivers to obtain information about road conditions or to reach the state highway patrol.
 Examples are *55 in Missouri and Oklahoma, or *FHP which connects to the Florida Highway Patrol.
 In December 2019, the Federal Communications Commission proposed making 9-8-8 a national number in the United States for the National Suicide Prevention Lifeline.
+On July 16, 2022 it was officially implemented as the toll-free, nationwide telephone number for the hotline.